 The unit starts up in run mode.
 By pressing MENU button, the preset user screens can be selected.
 Some of the menu screens (i.e alarms) are also available in the run mode.
-The unit can be dimmed in any of the run screens using the up (\uparrow) and down (\downarrow) buttons.
+The unit can be dimmed in any of the run screens using the up $(\uparrow)$ and down $(\downarrow)$ buttons.
 If Trip/Total are selected as a displayed parameter, they can be toggled using the SET button.
-More information in chapter 4 (Routine Information).

-MENU SCREENS
+SETUP SCREENS

 To change the setup of the EML 224 Compact, the user must simultaneously press MENU and SET.
-This will give access to a menu system allowing the user to scroll up and down the sub-menus and functions using up (\uparrow) and down (\downarrow), and SET to select.
+This will give access to a menu system allowing the user to scroll up and down the sub-menus and functions using up ( $\uparrow$ ) and down ( $\downarrow$ ), and SET to select.
 To move to the previous menu, the MENU button must be pressed.
 The middle underlined line is the selected line, the other lines are dimmed.